Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 * If your Nuclei Processor Core has DSP feature enabled, you can pass extra ``DSP_ENABLE=ON`` in your make command to use NMSIS-DSP library with DSP enabled.
 * By default, the application will use NMSIS-DSP library with DSP disabled.
-* This application need to print 64bit integer value, it has to use normal newlib.

 .. note::